andresrsimoneau/steamchartsanalysis/README.md

 ## Project Limitations (There R Quite A Few...)

 ### Not Enough Reliable Data To Compare Incumbents Against Their Opponents, Polling Data Isn't Reliable

+### 1960 and 2000 Elections Had Questionable Outcomes; Strongly Sway Data